 1 cup whole milk plain yogurt

-1 cup melted butter or canola oil
+1 cup melted butter or canola oil1 large egg white

 1-2 large egg yolk(s)